-This year may be the year to buy a house in the Netherlands instead of renting
+2021 may be the year to buy a house

 Let’s begin by taking a look at the current housing market.
-While the rent is increasing year after year, the current interest rates of a mortgage are extremely low in the Netherlands.
+While the rent is increasing year after year, the current interest rates of a mortgages are extremely low in the Netherlands.
 And low interest equals low monthly payments.
-It is most likely that the rental prices cannot compete with the mortgage payments you have to pay should you decide to buy.
+Given this, it is most likely that the rental prices cannot compete with the mortgage payments you would have to pay should you decide to buy.

 Renting in the Netherlands is not cheap and depending on where you are, you could be worse off financially in a rental property.
 A three-room flat in Amsterdam’s Buitenveldert district will cost you around €1,900 a month in rent, but if you bought the same property, it could be as much as €700 a month cheaper — and that is taking all the bills into account as well.

-In the long run: buying a house in the Netherlands is often a wise thing financially
+In the long run: buying a house in the Netherlands is financially wise

-If you’re planning to stay here for a couple of years (and you know, care about your money like the rest of the world), buying a house may as well be interesting to you.
-The most important factor are the low-interest rates at the moment.
-That means the monthly payments are lower as well and that can save you hundreds of euros per month.
+If you’re planning to stay here for a couple of years (and you know, care about your money like the rest of the world), buying a house will be of interest for you.

 The downsides of buying a house in Holland